-In this week’s problem page from your agony aunt online – when you get your life together but your husband doesn’t, why you keep picking emotionally abusive friends and how long should you wait for your ex to come back?
+In problem page edition 39 – when you get your life together but your husband doesn’t, why you keep picking emotionally abusive friends and how long should you wait for your ex to come back?

 If you would like any advice, just message me or add a comment at the end of this post and I will answer selected questions on this problem page.